 The facility houses a thermal (conventional) conversion line and a melt-spinning precursor fiber production line and includes space for a future advanced conversion line.

-Thermal (Conventional) Conversion Line
+Thermal (Conventional) Conversion

-Melt-Spun Precursor Fiber Production Line
+Melt-Spun Precursor Fiber Production

-The melt-spinning line is rated at 65 tonnes/year of polyethylene ber and designed to also spin lignin and pitch-based precursors in either tow or web form.
+The melt-spinning line is rated at 65 tonnes/year of polyethylene fiber and designed to also spin lignin and pitch-based precursors in either tow or web form.
 It is upgradable to melt-spin PAN when the technology is sufficiently developed.

-Advanced Technology Conversion Line
+Advanced Technology Conversion

 ORNL is currently developing advanced conversion technology based on microwave and plasma processing technologies.
 Provisions have been made for the future construction of an advanced technology line, similar in scale to the conventional conversion line, when the technologies are sufficiently mature for semiproduction-scale demonstration.

 The CFTF is available to industrial collaborators throughout the value chain, with emphasis on the creation and execution of vertically integrated partnerships, but academia, national laboratories, government agencies, and nongovernmental organizations may also use the facility.
 Access is granted through various partnering mechanisms, and both proprietary and nonproprietary work can be conducted.
 All partnerships are conducted in compliance with statutory restrictions, specifically export control.